-This registration statement contains a prospectus relating to a public offering in the United States (the "U.S. Offering") of an aggregate of 4,000,000 common shares, par value \$0.01 per share (the "Common Shares"), of Primus Telecommunications Group, Incorporated, together with separate prospectus pages relating to a concurrent offering outside the United States (the "International Offering") of an aggregate of 1,000,000 Common Shares.
+This registration statement contains a prospectus relating to a public offering in the United States (the "U.S. Offering") of an aggregate of 4,800,000 common shares, par value \$0.01 per share (the "Common Shares"), of Primus Telecommunications Group, Incorporated, together with separate prospectus pages relating to a concurrent offering outside the United States (the "International Offering") of an aggregate of 1,200,000 Common Shares.
 The complete prospectus for the U.S. Offering follows immediately after this Explanatory Note.
 After such prospectus are the following alternate pages for the International Offering: a front cover page and a back cover page.
 All other pages of the prospectus for the U.S. Offering are to be used for both the U.S. Offering and the International Offering.
+Ten copies of the complete prospectus for each of the U.S. and International Offerings in the exact forms in which they are to be used after effectiveness will be filed with the Securities and Exchange Commission pursuant to Rule 424(b).